 Eunuchs Are Evil

 Red Right Hand, and your protagonist is the manliest of men.
 So, why not make your villain a Foil and remove his male organ?
 Especially prevalent in fantasy, the Evil Eunuch is simultaneously creepy and effeminate, which makes him an obvious villain.
 Eunuchs are also more snakelike.
 A subtrope of Sissy Villain, and the "logical" extreme of A Man Is Not a Virgin.
 Eunuchs tend to be Evil Chancellor types.
 Comes out of Confucian historians' bias against Eunuchs in Chinese Culture.
-If a villain like this has supernatural powers, it could technically be considered a male, villainous case of Virgin Power, although very few eunuchs are chaste by choice, which arguably makes it more of a Disability Superpower.
+If a villain like this has supernatural powers, it could technically be considered a male, villainous case of Virgin Power - although very few eunuchs are chaste by choice, which arguably makes it more of a Disability Superpower.
 Compare Evil Albino, Evil Cripple, and Depraved Dwarf.

 open/close all folders

 Anime & Manga

 - Evil Eunuchs are a Hong Kong cinematic tradition, as seen in Butterfly Sword and A Touch of Zen.
 If the movie has a fantasy bent, expect the eunuch to be some flavor of Evil Sorcerer.

 - Heroic Trio plays on the Chinese myth of eunuchs being evil, mystical beings.